kongfanhe/bert_nlp_sentiment/README.md

 * The Learning Curve
 ![learning_curve.png](https://wx4.sinaimg.cn/mw690/008b8Ivhgy1ghzq0h9xrcj30hs0dcjsl.jpg)
 The model has overfitted on the training dataset.
-This is expected because we have only collected ~10k review records (for DEMO) and 12 epochs is too many.
+This is expected because we have only collected ~10k review records and 12 epochs is too many.
+If you want to improve, you can change the app ID list and number of reviews in the file **"dataset.py"**

 * The Cofusion Matix
 ![confusion_matrix.png](https://wx4.sinaimg.cn/mw690/008b8Ivhgy1ghzq0cowxbj30hs0dcdg8.jpg)